 I was invited to join US public corporation Metromedia International Inc led by America’s then richest man John Kluge.
 After the fall of the Berlin Wall, it acquired newly privatised radio stations in Russia, Hungary, Latvia, Czech Republic and Germany which it wanted to transform into profitable businesses.
 I joined at the start of this venture and spent four years as full-time consultant in these countries creating and implementing turnaround strategies.
 The resultant stations were so successful that the corporation President asked me to formally fill the role of Vice President that I had been performing without a title.
 I travelled to its New York office to sign the contract and there … I was made redundant.

 Rupert Murdoch had been awarded several of India’s first commercial FM local radio licences and I was hired as senior consultant to develop a launch strategy for the initial stations.
 After executing $1m of market research, testing thousands of songs, determining a suitable format and a target audience, setting up the Windows Selector playout system and training staff, Radio City quickly became the country’s biggest commercial radio network.
 I had been hired initially for six months but worked a year in India.

-My experience over several decades: the radio business is rife with ego-driven, power-mad ignorants who thrive by stealing your ideas, taking your credit and denying opportunities to anyone they consider smarter than them.
-The radio airwaves may be filled with ‘hot air’, but so too are many of the people working in radio.
-I love radio, I love radio people but, sadly, not many of the people who manage it!”
+Love radio.
+Love music.
+But the radio business is rife with ego-driven, power-mad idiots who can only thrive by stealing your ideas, taking your credit and denying opportunities to anyone they consider smarter than them.
+The radio airwaves may be filled with ‘hot air’, but so too are too many of the people working in radio.
+I love radio, I love radio people but, sadly, not many of the people who manage it!